Note: This article contains features only available in the RStudio 1.2 Preview.

 Then, changing the "Primary CRAN repo" to a custom CRAN mirror or a custom package manager by providing its URL:

-While specifying the primary CRAN repo is sufficient in most cases, RStudio also allows you to specify additional secondary mirrors or secondary package management repos.
-This allows you to choose the fall-back mirror to your primary CRAN repo or additional package repos that can be made available in your organization with solutions like minicran.
-The named repos can be manually added using "add..." as follows:
+While specifying the primary CRAN repo is sufficient in most cases, RStudio also allows you to specify secondary package management repos.
+This allows you to choose additional package repos that can be made available in your organization with solutions like drat and minicran; for instance, the cloudyr project maintains a drat repo under http://cloudyr.github.io/drat/ that could be easily added as a secondary repo from RStudio.
+Secondary repos can be named and added using "add..." from the preferences pane and then adding a named repo entry in the as follows:

 Some package management solutions can also suggest package repos which, if available, will be listed while adding secondary repos as follows: